judgewooden/multi-sensor/README.md

 Program | Purpose
 ------- | -------
-jph.py  | Library of routines to manage the Multicast messaging jphRedis.py   | Store last state of all messages in the network jphFlask.py   | Web Servers Gateway Interface jphPostgreSQL.py   | Store the data in a postgreSQL database static/(www)       | Files for the Web interface
+jph.py  | Library of routines to manage the Multicast messaging jphRedis.py   | Cache last state of all messages in the network jphFlask.py   | Web Servers Gateway Interface jphPostgreSQL.py   | Store the data in a postgreSQL database static/(www)       | Files for the Web interface